Aryal-rajiv/RajivAryal-Portfolio/README.md

 # RajivAryal-Portfolio
-Its my portfolio website.
-Sole purpose of this site is to show my information index.html consist of all HTML code which build my single Page Appication server.js for backend code backend code which handles form submission Noide mailer for smtp mail sending protocol
+It's my portfolio website.
+The sole purpose of this site is to show my information index.html consists of all the HTML code that builds my single-page application server.js for backend code backend code which handles form submission Noide mailer for SMTP mail sending protocol
-Recaptcha middlewere to handle recaptcha
+Recaptcha middleware to handle recaptcha

+Perfect, Rajiv.
+Here's a clean, professional README structure for your **Portfolio Website** project.
+It highlights your use of HTML/CSS for the frontend and Express + Nodemailer for backend form handling—ideal for showcasing your full-stack capability in a simple, elegant way.

+🧰 Tech Stack
+- Frontend: HTML5, CSS3
+- Backend: Node.js, Express.js
+- Email Service: Nodemailer
+- Bot Protection: Google reCAPTCHA v2
+- Environment Config: doten

+🔐 Environment Variable
+PORT=3000
+EMAIL_USER=your@email.com
+EMAIL_PASS=yourEmailPassword
+EMAIL_RECEIVER=your@email.com
+RECAPTCHA_SECRET=yourGoogleRecaptchaSecretKey

+📬 Contact Form Workflow
+- Visitor fills out the contact form on the site.
+- Google reCAPTCHA verifies the user is human.
+- Form data is sent to the Express server via POST.
+- Server validates the reCAPTCHA token with Google’s API.
+- If valid, Nodemailer sends the email to my inbox.
+- User receives a success or error message.

+### 📌 Features

+- Responsive design for desktop and mobile
+- Clean, semantic HTML structure
+- Styled with modular CSS
+- Secure email handling with environment variables
+- Easy to deploy and customize

+---

+Let me know if you want to add a section for SEO, analytics, or deployment instructions.
+I can also help you scaffold a version with EJS or React if you ever want to upgrade the frontend.